totalspectrum/spin2cpp/doc/general.md

 pinread:  Optimized if just one pin is read
 pinwrite: Optimized if just one pin or one bit are being written

+### Reorder instructions for Cordic (-O1, -Ocordic-reorder)

+On the P2, reorder instructions to take advantage of cordic pipeline delays.

 ### Single Use Method inlining (-O2, -Oinline-single)